jakelowen/tools-docs/tools/graphql-subscriptions/setup.md

 Sometimes a client will want filter out specific events based on context and arguments.

-To do so, we can use `withFilter` helper from this package, which wraps `AsyncItrator` with a filter function, and let you control each publication for each user.
+To do so, we can use `withFilter` helper from this package, which wraps `AsyncIterator` with a filter function, and let you control each publication for each user.

 Let's see an example - for the `commentAdded` server-side subscription, the client want to subscribe only to comments added to a specific repo: